sk1418/HowMuch/README.md

 **!Please read plugin documentation for variables, mapping and cautions details**

-#Examples & Screencasts
+##Examples & Screencasts
 Examples and screencasts would be the best way to explain how does `HowMuch` does it job.

-I have this settings in vimrc for the screencasts
+In the demo section, only Auto-Calc will be demoed.
+The calculation can be done by certain engine.
+E.g

+- `<leader>b?` for `bc`
+- `<leader>v?` for `vim`
+- `<leader>p?` for `python`

+Details please check plugin documentation.

+All demos were made with following settings.

 	"The scale of the result:
 	let g:HowMuch_scale = 2